The Warriors (film): Retrospective

 I love the fact that people still enjoy something I did what, 37 years ago?
 It makes an old man happy.
 I'm surprised by it.
 But I loved working with my cameraman Andy Laszlo in shooting it, and I loved working with my cast, who were incredibly trusting of this crazy old fucker that was making the movie.
 They didn't get it, I don't think—costumed gangs running around New York?—but they just went with it.

-Home video

-The film was first released on VHS in the 1980s and 1990s and DVD in 2000.
-The DVD contained the theatrical cut unrestored; this release has since fallen out of print.
-Then, in 2005, Paramount Home Entertainment released the "Ultimate Director's Cut" DVD of The Warriors.
-In addition to remastered picture quality and a new 5.1 surround remixed soundtrack, the film was re-edited with a new introduction and comic book-style sequences between scenes.
-In July 2007, the "Ultimate Director's Cut" was released on Blu-ray and has since been available for online streaming rentals and purchases through Amazon, iTunes, Google Play, Vudu and YouTube.
-The original theatrical cut is available to stream in HD on those same services and was released as a Manufactured On Demand DVD in the U.S. in March 2020 by Paramount.
-In May 2022, The Warriors received another release through [imprint] on Blu-ray in Australia, which included not only the "Ultimate Director's Cut", but also the theatrical version, which hadn't had a Blu-ray release before.
+In 2018, Dante James wrote for Film Threat that few who see The Warriors can explain its longevity—other than saying, “It's just fucking cool, man!”
+He noted the film's remaining appeal is grounded in its gritty charm and cult energy.

+In 2024, Weslee Taylor of The Scarlet wrote that the film was “a thrilling, gritty tale of brotherhood and survival,” noting that despite its early negative reviews, it had “developed a massive cult following” and was later included in The New York Times list of the “Best 1,000 Movies Ever Made.”

+In modern retrospectives, The Warriors has been revisited by critics who praise its rhythmic visuals and cult legacy as a stylized urban fable.